-In order to place an enum in the customer data model, i.e., to make it available for company or contact data in the Web Client, a Data Object Group Field of type enum has to be defined.
-Please see section Data Object Group Field Management and GUI Design for Customer Data for a detailed explanation of the work with Data Object Group Fields.
+In order to place an enum in the customer data model, i.e., to make it available for company or contact data in the Web Client, a customer field of type ENUM has to be defined.
+Select ENUM as a data type (1) and select the enum type and group which the enum belongs to (2).
+Please see section Customer Field Management and GUI Design for Customer Data for a detailed explanation of the work with customer fields.